arindal1/yolov5-onnx-object-recognition/README.md

 ## Contributions

-Contributions to this repo is very welcome.
-This repository is `hactober-accepted`, any contributions made will be counted as a part of **Hactober Fest 2023** if you're participating.
+Contributions to this repo are very welcome.
+This repository is `hacktober-accepted`, any contributions made will be counted as a part of **Hacktober Fest 2023** if you're participating.
+Read **Hacktober Fest [Guildelines](https://hacktoberfest.com/participation/#pr-mr-details)** and [CONTRIBUTIONS.md](CONTRIBUTIONS.md) before making Pull Requests, to make sure you are following Hacktober's PR Rules.
 Any issues, features or changes you want to add, fork this repo and make your pull requests accordingly.<br>
 See the [open issues](https://github.com/yolov5-onnx-object-recognition/issues) for a list of proposed features (and known issues) or add your own and link them to your Pull Request. <br>